Blog: 3D printing - the ultimate supply chain

 Over the next decade, 3D printing is predicted to become a mainstream digital capability for many industrial companies.
 Those that are a first mover in this field will have a big head start.
 By taking steps now to understand how to leverage this technology, these companies will be better positioned to implement an end-to-end supply chain, from prototyping to manufacturing to maintenance, without the need for warehousing.
 This will enable them to transform the efficiency of their upstream supply chains and introduce new markets and sources of revenue to their downstream businesses.

-Full article written by Juha Turunen was previously published in Results Flow Control magazine (pages 9-11), December 2015, as “3D printing, additive manufacturing.”
+The full article written by Juha Turunen was previously published in Results Flow Control magazine (pages 9-11), December 2015, as “3D printing, additive manufacturing.”
+It is the second article in a series that looks into the opportunities that the Industrial Internet of Things (IIoT) presents to companies such as Metso.

 - - - - - - - - - - - - - - - - - - - - - - - -